 Members of the EHCC are dedicated to act as leaders for low carbon, healthy, and resilient health systems.
 The European Healthcare Climate Council provides a platform for members to exchange ideas, progress, and best practices, collaborate in joint projects, and ultimately to inspire hospitals across Europe and globally to take action and protect their communities from the adverse impacts of climate change.

 The objectives of the European Healthcare Climate Council are to:

-- Exert leadership; engaging and supporting the implementation of European and national policies and programmes that ensure a sustainable and healthy future for all individuals and communities
+- Demonstrate leadership by engaging and supporting the implementation of European and national policies and programmes that ensure a sustainable and healthy future for all individuals and communities

 - Expand the health sector’s adoption of climate change mitigation and resiliency approaches

 - Raise awareness about the importance of the link between climate change and health and wellbeing for individuals and communities

 - Explore sustainable solutions for healthcare and hospitals for the future.